Shahbaz7678/Financial-Dashboard/README.md

-Project: Financial Dashboard Analysis
+**Project: Financial Dashboard Analysis**

-Objective: The analysis aims to provide comprehensive insights into credit card transactions and customer behavior.
+**Objective**: The analysis aims to provide comprehensive insights into credit card transactions and customer behavior.

 The steps involved in this project include: